Carleton Place Canadians: History

+Early years

-The Carleton Place Legion Kings began play in 1969 in the Renfrew-Lanark Junior C Hockey League.
+The team was founded in 1969 as the Carleton Place Legion Kings in the Renfrew-Lanark Junior C Hockey League.
 Soon after, the league folded and the Legion Kings ended up in the Rideau-St. Lawrence Junior B Hockey League in 1971.
 This league later became the Eastern Ontario Junior Hockey League.
-In 2009, it was announced that the team had been granted expansion to the Central Canada Hockey League.
+In 2009, it was announced that the team had been granted expansion to the Central Junior A Hockey League (now Central Canada Hockey League).
 Although the CCHL franchise has a different name, the Legion Kings are still considered the forerunner to the Canadians franchise.

-The Canadians played their first Junior A game on September 11, 2009.
-At home, the Canadians dropped a 4–1 decision to the Nepean Raiders.
-On September 13, 2009, the Canadians won their first ever CJHL game, defeating the Ottawa Junior Senators 3–2 in a shootout on the road.
+The Canadians played their first Junior A game on September 11, 2009 at Carleton Place Arena, and have lost the game 4–1 against the Nepean Raiders.
+They won their first ever CJHL game two days later, on September 13, defeating the Ottawa Jr. Senators 3–2 in a shootout on the road.

+Recent years and playoff success

-The 2013–14 season was a landmark season for the Canadians.
-They shattered both the CCHL's wins and points records en route to their first regular season title, falling one win short of shattering the 1972–73 Pembroke Lumber Kings league record for best winning percentage (47–4–4).
-They won CCHL playoffs by beating the Kemptville 73's 4–0 and then beating Pembroke in a hard-fought 7-game series.
-In the final, they won their first CCHL Art Bogart Cup against their division rival smith falls bears in 5 games in 2OT.
-They went on to win against the St Jerome Panthers 3–1 to win their 1st Fred Page Cup.
-The Canadians lost in RBC Cup final in a 2ot loss to the Yorkton Terriers.
+The 2013–14 season was a landmark season for Carleton Place.
+They shattered both the CCHL's wins and points records (110) en route to their first regular season title, falling one win short of shattering the 1972–73 Pembroke Lumber Kings league record for the best winning percentage (0.891).
+They won the first round by beating their rivals Kemptville 73's 4–0 and then beating Pembroke 4–3 in the semi-final round.
+In the Bogart Cup Final, they won their first Bogart Cup against their Lanark County rivals Smiths Falls Bears with an overtime goal at home in overtime.
+They went on to win against the St-Jerôme Panthers 3–1 to win their first Fred Page Cup.
+The Canadians lost the Centennial Cup Final in a double-overtime loss to the Yorkton Terriers.
+In the 2014 playoffs, the Canadians played nine games at home with seven of them played at full capacity, for an average of 779 fans per game.
+The Carleton Place Arena has seen standing room capacity crowds of 1,100 fans attended Game 7 of the semi-final round, as well as Game 1 and 5 of the Bogart Cup Final, which represents more than 400 people of the listed capacity.

+The team has won the Bogart Cup for a second consecutive season in 2015, as well as in 2016 and 2017 for a total of four Bogart Cups in a row, making them the second team in CCHL history to have won four consecutive titles.
+They were eliminated in the Bogart Cup Final in both 2017–18 and 2018–19 seasons against the futur back-to-back champion Ottawa Jr. Senators, who ultimately became the third team in league history to have won four championships, as they won another back-to-back titles in 2022 and 2023.
+The Canadians made another Bogart Cup Final appearance in 2025, but were swept in four games against the league champion Rockland Nationals.